What the pilot actually buys

 - Servers aimed at children or teen safety-sensitive audiences.

-- Communities that need direct billing, instant install, or enterprise SLAs.
+- Communities that need instant install, self-serve billing, or enterprise SLAs.

 - Spaces where members cannot be told when memory or voice features are active.